CONTENTS, THE HEART OF BLOGS

 TIP 22) DON’T BE A PERFECTIONIST

-Just release the blog post when you have finished writing and done all the necessary editing.
+Just release the blog post when you have finished writing and do all the necessary editing.
 Don’t be too caught up in writing a “perfect blog post”.
 It does not exist, and the more you hold onto it, the less likely you will publish it.
 Even if there are mistakes, you can always edit it later again.

 TIP 23) ADD AN INFOGRAPHIC